pradyot-09/DL-Reproducibility-Project/index.md

 |Teacher (1200 hidden units)| 67 | 64 |
 |Student (800 hidden units)| 74 | 67 |

-We can also examine the confusion matrices of both our teacher and student model.
+We can also examine the confusion matrices of both our teacher and student model: the rows represent the correct label while the columns indicate the model prediction.

 <table>
   <tr>